 The Foundation reviews the carrying values of property and equipment for impairment whenever events or circumstances indicate that the carrying value of an asset may not be recoverable from the estimated future cash flows expected to result from its use and eventual disposition.
 When considered impaired, an impairment loss is recognized to the extent carrying value exceeds the fair value of the asset.
-The Foundation has determined that there were no indicators of asset impairment during the years ended December 31, 2020 and 2019.
+The Foundation has determined that there were no indicators of asset impairment as of either December 31, 2021 or 2020.